Recovery Playbook: Back to Downtown & Main Street

 Since the earliest days of cities and towns, they have served the role of aggregator, bringing together diverse viewpoints and ideas to build, create, and constantly innovate.
 Town squares, plazas, and public spaces have always served as meeting points, spaces where workers in their homes and offices can gather to meet, conduct trade and commerce, and share ideas with those they may never cross paths with in their day-to-day life if it wasn’t for a happenstance meeting.
 The ability to break down both actual and perceived barriers in our cities and towns through creative placemaking can be a powerful one.

-In New York City, for many years, thanks to their Plaza Program initiated by Janette Sadik-Khan, workers in office buildings have been able to utilize excess street spaces that have been converted into public plazas, work spaces, and vibrant, accessible spaces to gather.
+In New York City, for many years, thanks to the Plaza Program initiated by Janette Sadik-Khan, workers in office buildings have been able to utilize excess street spaces that have been converted into public plazas, workspaces, and vibrant, accessible spaces to gather.
 These public plazas allow anyone and everyone to mingle in the same space, regardless of industry, job, status, or financials.
-This ability to mingle and interact is much of the reason why we have cities; the ability to share ideas, lived experiences, collaborate, and learn from those with different opinions, backgrounds, and perspectives.
-Something that can, in large part, only happen in the public realm, a public realm that for many cities is dominated by cars and traffic.
+This ability to mingle and interact is much of the reason why we have cities; the ability to share ideas and lived experiences, collaborate, and learn from those with different opinions, backgrounds, and perspectives.
+Something that can, in large part, only happen in the public realm, a public realm that, for many cities, is dominated by cars and traffic.

 In Montreal, in response to the pandemic and in a concerted push to increase business and social activity on commercial corridors, an investment was made in a city-wide open streets program.
 This program touched a number of downtown and neighborhood streets and included funding from the City to activate these spaces.

 Some of these activations included outdoor dining parklets for restaurants, something more American cities and towns did to varying degrees.
 In Montreal, this went a step further.
-The City of Montreal funded the implementation of public work spaces in parklets across the city.
-Equipped with Wi-Fi these spaces allowed people to take meetings outdoors, spend some time working within the public realm, and encouraged more of the happenstance interactions that so many of us value and missed recently.
+The City of Montreal funded the implementation of public workspaces in parklets across the city.
+Equipped with Wi-Fi, these spaces allowed people to take meetings outdoors, spend some time working within the public realm, and encourage more of the happenstance interactions that so many of us value and have missed recently.

-On Main Streets around the country an opportunity arose where less of their residential population who typically commuted into big city office jobs were now spending more time within their communities.
-The opportunity to reconnect these folks with a Main Street economy in a new way emerged with communities across the country finding new and creative ways to welcome people back downtown.
-In Norwood, Massachusetts, the town closed a small section of downtown streets to traffic and opened it to people, installing turf, tables and chairs, and lighting to create a welcoming, safe space for people to come grab a coffee, meet with friends, or just work for the day outdoors.
+On Main Streets around the country, an opportunity arose where less of their residential population, who typically commuted into big city office jobs were now spending more time within their communities.
+The opportunity to reconnect these folks with a Main Street economy in a new way emerged, with communities across the country finding new and creative ways to welcome people back downtown.
+In Norwood, Massachusetts, the town closed a small section of downtown streets to traffic and opened it to people, installing turf, tables, chairs, and lighting to create a welcoming, safe space for people to come grab a coffee, meet with friends, or just work for the day outdoors.
 The strategy was meant to help provide safe outdoor spaces for customers of area businesses.
-The plan went a step further, reconnecting an isolated town previously surrounded on all sides by traffic and helping people spending more time in town to rediscover both the commercial but also the social benefits of spending time downtown.
+The plan went a step further, reconnecting an isolated town previously surrounded on all sides by traffic and helping people spend more time in town to rediscover both the commercial and also social benefits of spending time downtown.

 Public Realm: Walkability & Parking